MartinPaulo/resplat/jenkins/README.md

 #### Prerequisites

 * _OpenStack profile_: The user-tenancy on OpenStack for this infrastructure.
 Download from dashboard.
-* _local\_settings.py_: The application's django local\_settings.py that will be copied to the new instance.
+* _Database & local\_settings.py_: The application's django local\_settings.py that will be copied to the new instance.
 Copy [resplat/local_settings_template.py](../resplat/local_settings_template.py) to start a new one.
+The main properties to set are the database connection details the application will use.
 * _extra\_ssh\_keys.pub_: A file with concatenated ssh public keys that will be appended to .ssh/authorized\_keys on the new server
-* _web\_front server_: A web front server the script will talk to to update what it proxy passes.
-See [web_front](web_front)
+* _Web Front server_: See [web_front](web_front) for setup. __Important__: Make sure the server that executes OS\_deploy\_replace.bash has ssh access to that server.
+For example, if you are getting a Jenkins server to run this script, you will need to add the ssh key for the jenkins user to that web front machine so it can talk to it.
+Do a quick ssh test to make sure it works.

 #### Putting it together

-Copy and complete [example.profile.template].
+Copy and complete [example.profile.template](example.profile.template).
 Follow the instructions in the comment to help you fill in the required parameters.
 Keep this profile and prerequisites in a single folder to keep it organised

 The following is an example folder based on QA setup.
 ```bash